Hayward black hole heat engine efficiency in anti-de Sitter space: HAdS BH as a Heat Engine

-In this section, we attempt to calculate the efficiency of the Hayward-AdS black hole as a heat engine.
-The heat engine is constructed into a closed path in the $P-V$ plane, the heat absorbed is defined as $Q_{H}$ and the heat discharged is defined as $Q_{C}$ (Fig.\ref{fig1}).
-According to the first law of thermodynamic, the total mechanical work is $W=Q_{H}-Q_{C}$, the efficiency of the heat engine is determined by \cite{70} \be \eta=\frac{W}{Q_{H}}. \ee As we all know, in classical thermodynamics, there are several thermodynamical cycles that are used in heat engines: the Carnot cycle, the Otto cycle and the Brayton cycle are few examples.
-The Carnot cycle has the highest efficiency and is made of two pairs of isothermal and adiabatic processes.
-The efficiency of the Carnot engine is \be \eta_{c}=1-\frac{Q_{C}}{Q_{H}}=1-\frac{T_{C}}{T_{H}}, \ee where $T_{C}$ and $T_{H}$ are the lower and higher temperatures of the process (Fig.({\ref{fig1}})).
+In this section, we attempt to calculate the heat engine efficiency of the HAdS BH.
+As we all know, the heat engine is constructed as a closed path in the $P-V$ plane, which the heat absorbed is defined as $Q_{H}$ and the heat discharged is defined as $Q_{C}$ (Fig.2).
+According to the thermodynamic first law, the total mechanical work is $W=Q_{H}-Q_{C}$, the efficiency of the heat engine is determined by \cite{46}